If It Happened Onchain, Did It Happen In Real Life?

 In this situation, the party that gains by defecting to state judgement, will do so.
 If the state disagrees with what happened, and it can identify the parties involved, it’s getting reversed, and your “finality” was not actually final.
 If it happened onchain, it didn’t necessarily happen in real life.

-This is what true finality looks like.
 Violence is always the final baselayer if fleshy humans are involved.
 However, violence is costly to impose, and there are practical considerations for inflicting it.
 Thus, force isn’t necessarily the arbiter of every decision.
 Namely, when the stakes are low…

 High-Stakes and Low-Stakes Lawmakers